tumagonx/nwjs_docs_old/Protect-the-js-source-code-with-v8-snapshot.md

 "snapshot" : "snapshot.bin"
 ````

+## Run

+It's important to remember that the compiled code runs **when you launch `nwsnapshot`**.
+Then the JS heap state is saved to the binary file (e.g. `snapshot.bin`) and restored right before your application launches.
+So it's better to just define functions or variables there.

+And the scripts runs/loads loads very early (you can assume it's earlier than context creation) so DOM objects such as `window` is not defined.
+So you may want to defined functions and pass `window` as argument.

+The snapshot is a kind of 'template' used to create JS contexts.
+So the objects defined there will be in every JS contexts.

 ## Limitation

-The source code being compiled cannot be too big. `nwsnapshot` will report error when this happens.
+The source code being compiled **cannot be too big**. `nwsnapshot` will report error when this happens.

-The compiled code runs slower than normal JS: ~30% performance according to v8bench.
+The compiled code runs **slower than normal JS**: ~30% performance according to v8bench.

-The compiled code is not cross-platform or compatible between versions of node-webkit.
+The compiled code is **not cross-platform nor compatible between versions** of node-webkit.
 So you'll need to run `nwsnapshot` for each of the platforms when you package your application.